sdeshazer/8x8Checkers_Android/README.txt

 You also have to click a second time to king a piece, this is just because the decision to king is set in the move functions.

-the board is drawn using drawRect, it is not an image.
+The board is drawn using drawRect(), it is not an image.

+Bugs (TODO):
+Player cannot implement a double jump in one turn.
+Player can increase score by moving a piece once match has ended.

+To Add:
+Possibiliy of adding a double-king and ultra-king.